 The title of “marketing consultant” is thrown around a lot.
 It is a broad, umbrella term that can refer to a range of different marketing approaches, processes, goals, and results.
 Marketing consultant approaches vary and some approaches may not work for your business at all.

-Many businesses, when they go looking for a marketing consultant, aren’t aware of the crucial differences between each consultant type and their approaches—consequently, these businesses end up investing significant sums of money in a consultant that simply isn’t suited to their needs.
+Many businesses, in their search a marketing consultant, aren’t aware of the crucial differences between each consultant type and their approaches; consequently, these businesses invest significant sums of money in a consultant that simply isn’t right for them.

-The risk of choosing the wrong consultant for your business can be easily avoided if you know the differences between them, the importance of marketing consultant approaches, and what to look for.
+Choosing the wrong consultant for your business is a risk that you can easily avoid if you know the differences between them, the importance of marketing consultant approaches, and what to look for.

 In the last chapter, we discussed the different characters and methods to look out for when choosing a marketing consultant.
 The next step is understanding how you’d like your marketing consultant to work (i.e., would you like them to perform tasks, provide a particular solution, or help you strategise?).